Java

 Parameters

-The internal Java data types and the database SQL types are not identical.
-Therefore, casts must be done for the input and output data:
+The internal Java data types are not identical to SQL data types, which means that casts are necessary for input and output data.

 DECIMAL(p,0)